 Prompt: Please critique my idea: "Superheroes have superpowers, and some might consider the ability to be mindful a superpower as well.
 Although mindfulness does not mean we will be able to leap over tall buildings, cast spider webs to swing out of trouble or make a quick exit at the speed of light, a mindfulness superpower is a strategy we use and teach others how to reduce tension and return to a state of calm.
 When we notice our amygdala is about to be hijacked, we become mindful of our own reactions, and we use strategies to get our PFC back in charge of our executive brain functions.
-Discovering our own mindfulness superpowers or what works for us, better prepares us for helping children and families practice mindfulness.
+Discovering our own mindfulness.
 The more mindful we are of what is going on within ourselves, the more mindful we become of what is going on within others."
 Content has been edited - some phrases changed, words replaced/removed/added based on feedback from ChatGPT.